Signs Your Great Dane is Spoiled

 10. High Maintenance Grooming Needs

 I’ve noticed my Great Dane’s grooming demands have reached new heights.
-While these gentle giants naturally require basic maintenance, a spoiled Great Dane might display some telltale signs of excessive grooming expectations.
+While these gentle giants naturally require essential maintenance, a spoiled Great Dane might display some telltale signs of excessive grooming expectations.

 Signs of Over-the-Top Grooming Demands: